 Reap the benefits.

 Even if one is to say that it’s not necessary to buy any of these accessories, it doesn’t mean that they can’t bring you any benefits and that they arent of any value.

-Hypertrophy training or building muscle requires progressive overload and as we do this, its obvious that we are putting a lot of strain on our body.
+Hypertrophy training or building muscle requires progressive overload and as we do this, its obvious that we’re putting a lot of strain on our body.

-Some of these can even serve as convenience purposes such as having a shaker bottle to mix a pre-workout, intra workout, or post workout shake on the go.
-Or having a gym bag to carry your items around with you.
+Some of these can even serve as convenience purposes like having a shaker bottle to mix a pre-workout, intra workout, or post workout shake on the go.

 These are very commonly used in the gym.
 Anyone from bodybuilders, power lifters, or just casual lifters will use these to help ensure better grip especially when performing heavy lifts.